Do you feel you have a brilliant and innovative idea but are iffy about going ahead with it because you are not sure if it is going to sell?

 Be focused and positive and believe in your product.
-Very often, in our endeavour to survive in the short run, we tend to wilt and wither….perseverance is critical.
+Very often, in our endeavor to survive in the short run, we tend to wilt and wither….perseverance is critical.
 It is important for yourself to believe and have faith in your product/ service before you can expect others to support it.

 And there you are….you’ve got some very valuable pointers here.
 None of us have that crystal ball to guarantee that the product/ service that we have chosen to sell will take the world by storm.
-Fortunately however, there is a method to the madness.
-By keeping a lookout on the areas listed above, one can substantially minimize risk of failure if not eliminate it!
+Fortunately, however, there is a method to the madness.
+By keeping a lookout on the areas listed above, one can substantially minimize the risk of failure if not eliminate it!

 Armed with this knowledge, you are ready to fly.
 All the best!